MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 For the benefit of the customers and admins who wants to install and use your app, we recommend that you add a video that addresses the value your app brings for the users.
 Also, as a best practice, it's suggested that you add a demo or scenario walkthrough video that describes the end-to-end usage of your app to the users.

-An app video value focuses on the marketing aspects.
-When providing a video that informs the users of the value that your app provides, ensure to cover the below pointers in the video.
+An app value video focuses on the marketing aspects.
+When providing a video that educates the users of the value your app provides, ensure to cover the following pointers in the video:

 * Why should the users choose your app over other similar apps in the Teams store?
 * Who's the intended target audience and customer for your app?
 * What unique values does your product provide to the users?
 * Is there any measurable impact that your app guarantees to deliver for users?
 * What are the key problems that your app resolves for users?
 * Are there other key benefits of using your app?
-If so, it's recommended to add up to three benefits.
+If so, we recommended to add up to three benefits.
 * What are the primary features of your app?

-A demo or scenario walkthrough video is more like an educational video that provides the users or admins who want to use your app with a comprehensive walkthrough experience.
-If you choose to provide a demo or walkthrough video, here are the pointers that the video should cover.
+A demo or scenario walkthrough video is more like an educational video that provides the users or admins with a comprehensive walkthrough experience.
+If you choose to provide a demo or walkthrough video, provide details on the following pointers:

 * How can the users start with your app as first-time users and how do they set up your app?
 * How do they use the different capabilities or features in your app?
 * What are the major features of your app and how do they get to use them?
 * Provide an end-to-end demonstration of your app with all the key workflows and key scenarios that your app supports.
 * If there are any specific training materials on how users can learn and use app workflows, ensure to provide the related information.
-* Use voice over instructions for easier understanding of the users wherever applicable.
+* Use voice-over instructions for easier understanding of the users wherever applicable.
 * Ensure not to add any marketing content.

-For best practices on creating videos, check [store validation guidelines](teams-store-validation-guidelines.md#videos).
+For best practices on creating videos, see [store validation guidelines](teams-store-validation-guidelines.md#videos).

 ### Select a category for your app